 Top tips for success for teen reward systems

-- Have a tally system for bigger rewards - If there's a big reward your kid wants, like a visit to a theme park, you can tally up their progress to help them see how their rewards are adding up.
-Seeing visual proof of their progress is very important.
+Have a tally system for larger rewards - If there's a big reward your kid wants, like a visit to a theme park, you can tally up their progress to help them see how their rewards are adding up.

-- Consider extra rewards for unexpected good behaviours - At this age, kids are learning to become adults.
+Consider extra rewards for unexpected good behaviours.
+At this age, kids are learning to become adults.
 If they've done an extra chore, helped a neighbour, or shown extra kindness, you might want to consider an extra reward, as this encourages them to take initiative in helping people around them.
-This can help make a smoother transition between telling them what chores to do, and then helping out whenever they see something that needs doing.

 Common mistakes to try and avoid with a reward system

-- Don't bribe - If your kid is showing bad behaviour, giving them a reward to stop can give the wrong message.
-Instead, focus on the positives and the good behaviours that you want them to show.
+Don't bribe.
+If your kid is showing bad behaviour, giving them a reward to stop can give the wrong message.

 Set rewards with GoHenry